 Working with matched portions

-Having seen a few regexp features that can match varying text, you'll learn how to extract and work with those matching portions in this chapter.
+You have already seen a few features that can match varying text.
+In this chapter, you'll learn how to extract and work with those matching portions.
 First, you'll learn about the match

 method and the resulting MatchData